Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Zhang twists and 2-cocycle twists of Hopf algebras

 \subsection{Zhang twists and liftings to Hopf envelopes}

-The notion of a Zhang twist of a graded algebra by a graded automorphism was first introduced in \cite{Zhang1996}. \begin{defn} Let $A$ be a graded algebra and $\phi$ be a graded automorphism of $A$.
+The notion of a twist of a $\mathbb Z$-graded algebra was first introduced in \cite[Section 8]{ATV1991}.
+Using the more general notion of twisting systems, Zhang proved in \cite{Zhang1996} that for two $\mathbb N$-graded algebras $A$ and $B$ generated in degree one, $A$ is isomorphic to a twisted algebra of $B$ if and only if the graded module categories of $A$ and $B$ are equivalent.

+\begin{defn} Let $A$ be a $\mathbb {Z}$-graded algebra and $\phi$ be a graded automorphism of $A$.
 The \emph{right Zhang twist} $A^\phi$ of $A$ by $\phi$ is the algebra that coincides with $A$ as a graded $\kk$-vector space, with the twisted (or deformed) multiplication

 Here we denote the grading degree of $r$ by $|r|$.
 Similarly, the \emph{left Zhang twist} $\prescript{\phi}{}{A}$ of $A$ by $\phi$ is defined with the twisted multiplication

 When the context is clear, we may omit the subscript in the twisted multiplication $ *_\phi$. \end{defn}